-Take on a little early spring lawn maintenance now to get your lawn ready for the growth spurt to come.
+Take on a little early spring lawn care now to get your lawn ready for the growth spurt to come.
 Shrubs can be crusty with frost on the first of the month, then, a few weeks later on, temperatures can warm up enough for flower and leaf buds to show indications of life.

 Still, some early spring lawn maintenance Conway tasks are sure things this time of year.
 So go ahead and get rid of burlap from trees and shrubs as the weather warms.
 Prune away winter-killed branches to make room for new growth.
 Cut down invested perennials and pull up old annuals if you didn’t manage to get this done last fall.
 Then look around.
 “March is a great time to analyze your lawn and see if it’s time to thin out crowded beds and do some transplanting to fill in bare areas,” says This Old House landscape professional Roger Cook.